CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 Instructions to setup an AWS EKS cluster.

 ### [AKS Cluster Setup]
-We are currently not providing instructions for creating an Azure AKS cluster.
-Please refer to the Azure documentation.
+We are not providing instructions for creating an Azure AKS cluster a this stage.
+Please refer to the Azure on-line documentation.

 ### [AWS EKS Configuration](README-AWS-EKS.md)
-Guide to configure Imaging on EKS
+Guide to deploy Imaging on EKS

 ### [Azure AKS Configuration](README-Azure-AKS.md)
-Guide to configure Imaging on AKS
+Guide to deploy Imaging on AKS

 ## Upgrade Documentation